CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 nano ~/.cargo/config.toml
 ```

-with GCC advise to use a workaround to -fuse-ld
+with GCC advice to use a workaround to -fuse-ld

 ```toml
 [target.x86_64-unknown-linux-gnu]